thirtytwobits/nanaimo/README.rst

    Figure 1.1: Block diagram of Nanaimo's relationship to other components of a typical software build and test pipeline.

-Nanaimo is *not* a simulation framework and is not designed to support the complexity of a full a hardware-in-the-loop platform.
-Instead it's focused on testing small integrations with one or two hardware components and instruments.
+Nanaimo is *not* a simulation framework and is not designed to support the complexity of a full hardware-in-the-loop platform.
+Instead it's focused on testing small integrations with one or two hardware components and instruments using concepts, syntax, and frameworks familiar to software engineers.
+Examples of these small integrations might include verifying a SPI driver for a microcontroller or ensuring a serial bootloader's upload performance meets expected KPIs.
-Examples of this might include verifying a SPI driver for a microcontroller or ensuring a serial bootloader's upload performance meets expected KPIs.
-To do this Nanaimo abstractions of instruments provide async interfaces to hardware either directly using communication busses like serial or ethernet or by invoking a CLI provided by the instrument vendor.
-Because of this, some instruments will require additional programs be installed on a system to work.
+To do this Nanaimo abstractions of instruments provide async interfaces to hardware either directly using available communication busses (e.g. serial or IP network) or by invoking a CLI provided by the instrument vendor.
+Because of this latter use case some instruments will require additional programs be installed on a system.

 .. figure:: https://thirtytwobits.github.io/nanaimo/images/example.png
    :alt: Example scenario using Nanaimo to test an I2C driver for a microcontroller.